Why You Go For Your Your Wildest Dreams!

 In his books, Aussie Andrew Matthews writes that most people who have no aim in life, say it’s because they don’t really know what they are good at.
 He writes that it’s usually because they haven’t tried many things to be good at!

 Visit the library or bookshop.
 What subjects do you always veer towards at aisles?
-That should give you a good indication of where your interests lie.
-Then think of how you could create skills aligned to your interests.
+That should give a good indication of where your interests lie.
+Then think of how you could create skills aligned to interests.

 For instance, if you adore history (and some people do!), would you like to teach it?
 Or write about it?
 Or take part in local archaeological projects?